solaldunckel/ft_containers/README.md

 ## Description

-ft_containers is a project written in C++ that ask you to reimplement a few containers from the STL.
+ft_containers is a project written in C++ which require you to reimplement a few containers from the STL.

 They must have all public member functions from C++98.

+The corresponding iterators must also be implemented.

 ## Containers